cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 ### ValidateBasic

-[`sdk.Msg`s](../core/transactions.md#messages) are extracted from `Tx`, and `ValidateBasic`, a method of the `sdk.Msg` interface implemented by the module developer, is run for each one. `ValidateBasic` should include basic **stateless** sanity checks.
+[`sdk.Msg`s](../core/transactions.md#messages) are extracted from `Tx`, and `ValidateBasic`, a method of the `sdk.Msg` interface implemented by the module developer, is run for each one.
+This method is called by `BaseApp` very early in the processing of the `message` (in both [`CheckTx`](../core/baseapp.md#checktx) and [`DeliverTx`](../core/baseapp.md#delivertx)), in order to discard obviously invalid messages.
+`ValidateBasic` can only include **stateless** checks, i.e. checks that do not require access to the state.

+#### Guideline

+Gas won't be charged when `ValidateBasic` is executed.
+Hence, we should only do the most necessary sanity checks to enable middleware operations (eg: parsing the required signer accounts to validate a signature by a middleware).
+Other validation operation should be performed when [handling a message](../building-modules/msg-services#Validation) in a module Msg Server.

 For example, if the message is to send coins from one address to another, `ValidateBasic` likely checks for nonempty addresses and a nonnegative coin amount, but does not require knowledge of state such as the account balance of an address.

 ### AnteHandler